systelab/seed-jee/README.md

 Considerations:
 > The port could changes as it is defined in the pom file

 > If you are using the angular seed, remember to set the API_BASE_PATH in the seed-angular environment to match the same port.

 > As an alternative to use Cargo, you can also install a WildFly and MySQL database, and deploy the generated war file afterwards.

 > To generate the reports including the Allure test report, you must run "mvn site".
 Once the reports have been generated, you can check them by browsing the folder target/site and opening the file allure-maven.html

 > You need to install the Lombok library on your IDE such as eclipse.

+## Automatic Test

+For information on Automatic Test, refer to the test package at /src/test

 ## Docker